BePo65/mat-datatable/README.md

 The table implements virtual scrolling.

 The component is based on Angular Material and uses [Google Fonts](https://fonts.google.com/specimen/Roboto) and [Google Material Icons](https://google.github.io/material-design-icons/#icon-font-for-the-web).
-Bith fonts are part of the project and not fetched via https.
+Both fonts are part of the project and not fetched via https.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>